galasokolova/spring-in-action-demo/chap2/README.md

-## Taco Cloud - Chapter 1: Basic Setup and Introduction to Spring Boot
+## Taco Cloud - Chapter 2:
+* Presenting model data in the browser
+* Processing and validating form input

 ### Build and run the project:
 ```bash